-The Company recorded a net \$78.1 million increase in the value of the Company's pastoral property and improvements, following a Directors' assessment of fair value at 31 March 2024, as well as factoring in movements during the period for additions, disposals and depreciation.
+The Company recorded a net \$45.9 million increase in the value of the Company's pastoral property and improvements, following a Directors' assessment of fair value at 31 March 2025, as well as factoring in movements during the period for additions, disposals and depreciation.

-The fair value assessment utilised information provided by an independent valuation performed by LAWD Pty Ltd. The increase in fair value is a reflection of investment in our Intensive Supply Chain via the Goonoo Expansion and capital works maintaining the quality of our assets, as well as comparable market value increases as evidenced by nearby property sales.
+The fair value assessment utilised information provided by an independent valuation performed by LAWD Pty Ltd. The increase in fair value is a reflection of investment in our Intensive Supply Chain and capital works maintaining the quality of our assets, as well as comparable market value increases as evidenced by nearby property sales.